slerman12/Help-me/2-Opposing-views.md

 ### Real-Time RL Robotics

-In case the detail was missed, since Tom Howard's field is robotics, UnifiedML supported [real-time RL robotics](https://github.com/AGI-init/tributaries/blob/main/Examples/Sweeps/Bittle.py).
+In case the detail was missed, since Tom Howard's field is robotics, UnifiedML supports [real-time RL robotics](https://github.com/AGI-init/tributaries/blob/main/Examples/Sweeps/Bittle.py).
 It was one of the first works to do so, before the idea gained popularity.
+It was one of many contributions and innovations I had to quickly go through in our one and only meeting with this interim group.

 ## Charles Venuto